-Stand for the Stones is a body of work exploring the modern-day continuation of the decades-long battle against the proposed tunnel and infrastructure works in the Stonehenge area.
-Created using Polaroid colour 600 film and expired 35mm film for two reasons: to pay homage to the road protest photographers of the 1990s; and to build a bond of trust and involve the occupants of the Stonehenge Heritage Action Camp in the photographic process.
+Stand for the Stones is a personal body of work exploring the modern-day continuation of the decades-long battle against the proposed tunnel and infrastructure works in the Stonehenge area.
+I used Polaroid colour 600 film and expired 35mm film both to pay homage to the road protest photographers of the 1990s; and to build a bond of trust and involve the occupants of the Stonehenge Heritage Action Camp in the photographic process.

 The images shown here have been taken during three separate visits to the stonehenge camp.
 This site has been established as a beautiful community space that serves many functions, including hosting gatherings, festivals, talks and workshops.